-Sunny Deol Postpones Pal Pal Dil Ke Paas Trailer Launch Owing To Mumbai Incessant Rain!
+Sunny Deol Posts Video After Pal Pal Dil Ke Paas Trailer Launch Gets Postponed Due To Mumbai Rains

-The trailer of Sunny Deol's Pal Pal Dil Ke Paas, which marks the Bollywood début of his son Karan, is no more getting released today.
-In an official video, Sunny Deol stated that he doesn't want any of the media person to go through any inconvenience owing to the incessant rain in Mumbai today.
-Hence, he has decided to postpone the trailer launch event and he will keep the media updated.
+The trailer of Pal Pal Dil Ke Paas, which marks the Bollywood début of Sunny Deol's son Karan Deol, was to release today at an event in Mumbai.
+However, the event has got postponed due to heavy rains in the city.

+In an official video, Sunny Deol has stated that since he doesn't want any media person to go through any inconvenience owing to the incessant rain in Mumbai, he has decided to postpone the trailer launch event of Pal Pal Dil Ke Paas and that he will keep the media updated.

-Pal Pal Dil Ke Paas, which is directed by Sunny Deol and is produced by Zee Studios and Sunny Sounds P Ltd, is set to be released on September 20.
-The film also marks the début of Sahher Bambba.
-The film is a love story which has been extensively in Manali.
+Pal Pal Dil Ke Paas, which is directed by Sunny Deol and produced by Zee Studios and Sunny Sounds P Ltd, is set to release on September 20.
+The film, a love story, also marks the début of actress Sahher Bambba.

 Not so long ago, while promoting the film, Karan Deol had revealed that he had first told his mother about his desire to become an actor.
 "She asked me if I was sure.
 She told me that there will be good days and bad days here and you have to really push hard during the bad days.
 When I told my father, even he asked me if I had thought it through.